jxdking/CachedFunc/README.md

   );
 ```

-Then, you have a cached function. .
+Then, you have a cached function.
+Call this function in the same way as the orignal function.

 ```
 int result = cachedFunc(12345);